Kapranov/rephink/README.md

 > Plug in Elixir - Is it an abstraction layer between the two

+Per [the Plug GitHub page][6] a plug is a "specification for composable modules between web applications.".

 In the `Elixir` world, `Plug` is the specification that enables different frameworks to talk to different web servers in the `Erlang` VM.
 If you are  familiar with `Ruby`, `Plug` tries to solve the same problem